 Day 8

-Where to stay in Palenque: The best location to book your stay in Palenque is La Cañada for better access to services and restaurants.
+Where to stay in Palenque: The best location to book your stay in Palenque is La Cañada area for better access to services and restaurants.

 Day 9